Dasara (film): Development

-In October 2021, actor Nani's next project was announced with the title Dasara under the direction of debutant Srikanth Odela, who assisted Sukumar in Nannaku Prematho and Rangasthalam.
+In October 2021, Nani's next project was announced with the title Dasara under the direction of debutant Srikanth Odela, who assisted Sukumar in Nannaku Prematho and Rangasthalam.
 It is produced by Sudhakar Cherukuri under his banner, Sri Lakshmi Venkateswara Cinemas.
 The film was formally launched in February 2022.

 Nani described Dasara as "pure raw, rustic, and adrenaline-rush of a film."
 The film is set in the backdrop of Singareni coal mines near Godavarikhani in Telangana.

 Casting

-Keerthy Suresh was cast as the female lead opposite Nani, which marks her second collaboration with him after Nenu Local, while other actors and actresses like Samuthirakani, Prakash Raj, Rajendra Prasad, Roshan Mathew, Sai Kumar, Zarina Wahab were signed on to play pivotal roles.
+Keerthy Suresh was cast as the female lead opposite Nani, which marks her second collaboration with him after Nenu Local, while Samuthirakani, Prakash Raj, Rajendra Prasad, Roshan Mathew, Sai Kumar, Zarina Wahab were signed on to play pivotal roles.

 Filming

 Principal photography commenced in March 2022.
 In April 2022, the makers shifted to Hyderabad to shoot a song.
 In July 2022, the third schedule commenced.
+The movie wrapped up shooting on 13 January 2023 and entered post production ahead of its 30 March release.

 Music

 The film score and soundtrack album of the film is composed by Santhosh Narayanan.
 The music rights were acquired by Saregama.
 The first single titled "Dhoom Dhaam Dhosthaan" was released on 3 October 2022.
 The single "Dhoom Dhaam Dhosthaan" opened to positive reviews from many critics mainly praising the makeover of Nani and Santhosh Narayanan's unique composition.
 The second single titled "Ori Vaari" was released on 13 February 2023.
 The third single titled "Chamkeela Angeelesi" was released on 8 March 2023.
+The fourth single titled "Oh Ammalaalo Ammalaalo" was released on 24 March 2023.
+The fifth single titled "Cricket Rap" was released on 10 April 2023.